-Figure 4-19: Exeter Transport Strategy proposals for improved bus, rail and multi-use trail links.
+Figure 4-17: Exeter Transport Strategy proposals for improved bus, rail and multi-use trail links.

-Park & Ride sites on all key corridors will provide a realistic sustainable travel option for those trips from rural areas into the city that can't feasibly be served by traditional public transport services.
 The potential of Park & Ride and other local bus services to provide frequent connections to employment and amenities at Marsh Barton and Sowton / East of Exeter will be promoted.
 The sites will also serve as multimodal interchanges for other sustainable forms of travel, such as cycling, and will provide electric vehicle charging facilities.